Notice of Pre-AIA or AIA Status

 However, differences in time will not support the patentability of subject matter encompassed by the prior art unless there is evidence indicating such time period is critical. "[W]here the general conditions of a claim are disclosed in the prior art, it is not inventive to discover the optimum or workable ranges by routine experimentation."
 See MPEP 2144.05 and In re Aller, 220 F.2d 454, 456, 105 USPQ 233, 235 (CCPA 1955).

 Without showing unexpected results, the claimed difference in time period of the first and second treatment steps cannot be considered critical.
-Accordingly, one of ordinary skill in the art before the effective filing date of the invention would have optimized, by routine experimentation, the claimed time period of the first and second treatment steps in US 558.
+Accordingly, one of ordinary skill in the art before the effective filing date of the invention would have optimized, by routine experimentation, the claimed time period of the first and second treatment steps in US 558 in view of NPL.
 It has been held that where the general conditions of the claim are disclosed in the prior art, discovering the optimum or workable ranges involves only routine skill in the art (In re Aller, 220 F.2d 454, 456, 105 USPQ 233, 235 (CCPA 1955).).
 Therefore, it would have been obvious to one of ordinary skill in the art to optimize the claimed difference in time period of the first and second treatment steps and, in the course of routine experimentation, arrive at the claimed invention.

-US 558 discloses a time period must be occurring during the oxidation treatment steps.
-It would have been obvious to a person having ordinary skill in the art before the effective filing date of the invention to modify the time period of the first and second oxidation steps because it would assist with controlling the oxidation reaction/degrading reaction.
+US 558 in view of NPL discloses a time period must be occurring during an oxidation treatment (see US 558 paragraphs 0070, 0076, 0087).
+It would have been obvious to a person having ordinary skill in the art before the effective filing date of the invention to modify the time period of the first and second oxidation steps in the method and system of US 558 in view of NPL because it would assist with controlling the oxidation reaction/degrading reaction and/or because it would assist one of ordinary skill in the art with understanding how much reactant to add in the second process, via water treatment system of US 558 in view of NPL.

-Regarding claim 10, US 558 discloses the invention as discussed above in claim 6.
-Further, US 558 discloses a method for producing pure water comprising the urea treatment method as a pre-treatment process (see rejection of claim 1; see US 558 abstract, figures 1-2; claim 7 and paragraphs 0019-0020, 0059-0064).
+Regarding claim 10, US 558 in view of NPL discloses the invention as discussed above in claim 6.
+Further, US 558 in view of NPL discloses a method for producing pure water comprising the urea treatment method as a pre-treatment process (see rejection of claim 1; see US 558 abstract, figures 1-2; claim 7 and paragraphs 0019-0020, 0059-0064) and a treatment process, downstream of the pre-treatment process, including treatment of the second treated water by at least one of a filtration apparatus (see US 558 paragraphs 0040, 0060-0062), an ion-exchange apparatus (see US 558 paragraphs 0035, 0060-0062, 0074, 0090), or a reverse osmosis membrane apparatus (see US 558 paragraphs 0035, 0060, 0062).

 US 222 discloses a method and system of achieving ultrapure water and degrading urea in raw water (see US 222 abstract, figure 1 and paragraphs 0001, 0016-0029).
 US 222 discloses the method comprises a chlorine-based oxidizer step followed by a biological treatment means (see US 222 claim 1 and paragraphs 00016-0029, 0039, 0041, 0047-0052, 0059).
 US 222 discloses that the “adding chlorine based oxidizer having a concentration of more than 5 times by weight, preferably 5-8 times by weight the ammonium nitrogen of treated water of the biological treatment means in terms of Cl2, all or a portion of the ammonium nitrogen is degraded to nitrogen (N2) by the chlorine based oxidizer and is removed.
 Thus, biological treatment inhibition of urea by ammonium nitrogen is prevented, and large quantities of urea can be removed in the biological treatment means.
 As a result, high quality ultrapure water having an extremely low TOC concentration can be obtained” (see US 222 paragraph 0026; see also US 222 paragraphs 0016, 0041-0044).
 US 222 discloses